pyeventsourcing/eventsourcing/docs/topics/process.rst

 Each operating system processes runs a loop that begins by making a call to get prompts pushed from upstream.
 Prompts are pushed downstream after events are recorded.
-The prompts and responded to immediately by pulling new notifications and processing the events.
-If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled anyway, so that the notification log is effectively polled at a regular interval.
+The prompts are responded to immediately by pulling and processing the new events.
+If the call to get new prompts times out, any new events in upstream notification logs can be pulled anyway, so that the notification log is effectively polled at a regular interval.
 The upstream log is also pulled when the process starts.
 Hence if upstream suffers a sudden termination just before the prompt is pushed, or downstream suffers a sudden termination just after receiving the prompt, the processing will continue promptly after the process is restarted, even though the prompt was lost.

 The process applications could all use the same single database, or they could each use their own separate database.
-If the process applications were using different databases, upstream notification logs would need to be presented in an API, so that downstream could pull notifications using a remote notification log object (as discussed in a previous section).
+If the process applications were using different databases, upstream notification logs would need to be presented in an API, so that downstream could pull notifications using a remote notification log object (as discussed in the section about notifications).

 ..
 (For those concerned about having too much data in the relational database, it
 .. would be possible to expand capacity by: replicating events from the relational